Philip Sheppard (biologist)

 Professor Philip MacDonald Sheppard, F.R.S.
 (27 July 1921 – 17 October 1976) was a British geneticist and lepidopterist.
 He made advances in ecological and population genetics in lepidopterans, pulmonate land snails and humans.
-In medical genetics, he worked with Sir Cyril Clarke on Rh disease.
+In medical genetics, he worked with Cyril Clarke on Rh disease.

 He was born on 27 July 1921 in Marlborough, Wiltshire, England and attended Marlborough College from 1935 to 1939.